CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 Image

-Firstly, you can automatically generate the supports by hitting the *Auto-Generate All* Button.
+Firstly, you can automatically generate the supports by hitting the *Auto-Generate All* button.

 Image

 You can paint on supports by hitting the *Edit* button, but the details of that will not be covered here.
-It is reccomended to use the Auto-Generate option instead.
+It is recommended to use the Auto-Generate option instead.

 You can edit the way supports generate in the **Basic Settings** section.